 Introduced by Ugochukwu-Smooth C. Nzewi, Steven and Lisa Tananbaum Curator of Painting and Sculpture, MoMA and moderated by Wong Binghao, C-MAP Asia Fellow, MoMA.

-Response by Chairat Polmuk, Lecturer, Department of Thai, Chulalongkorn University, Bangkok, forthcoming.
+Response by Chairat Polmuk, Lecturer, Department of Thai, Chulalongkorn University, Bangkok.
+You can read it here.

 Panel 2: Acts of Transfer and the Repertoire